TrueC-D/prework-videos-nested-data-structures/README.md

 star_wars_data["previous"] #=> nil
 ```
 + This returns to a string of a URL - so this API was setup in such a way that, all the data was split over several URLs worth.
 That way, you know how many total to expect and how to get the next piece of data.
-+ We won't worry too much about that right now, but this is just so you know the types of things you might see at the top level of a data structure like this, sometimes it's just metadata, or data about the data.
++ We won't worry too much about that right now, but this is just so you know the types of things you might see at the top level of a data. structure like this, sometimes it's just metadata, or data about the data.
 + So finally, let's look at results.
 ```ruby
 star_wars_data["results"]
 ```
 + So this we can see is a big old data structure of some sort, and it's kind of hard to look at it to know what it is.
-+ I'm just going to ask it by using the `class` method
++ I'm just going to ask it by using the `class` method.
 ```ruby
 star_wars_data["results"].class #=> Array
 ```